opnfv/functest/docs/testing/user/configguide/configguide.rst

 * **docker**: This directory includes the needed files and tools to build the Funtest Docker image.
 * **docs**: This directory includes documentation: Release Notes, User Guide, Configuration Guide and Developer Guide.
-Test results are also located in a sub--directory called 'results'.
 * **functest**: This directory contains all the code needed to run functest internal cases and OPNFV onboarded feature or VNF test cases.